lucadibello/geographical-friendship-network/README.md

   </tr>
 </table>

 > Note: The GIFs above are just a small sample of the pre-computed simulations.
-The full set of simulations can be found in the `assets` folder.
+The full set of simulations can be found in the `assets` folder or in the *Jupyter Notebook* project.

 ## Table of contents<!-- omit in toc-->